 These alarming statistics highlight the growing sophistication of modern-day hackers and their capability to harness innovative technologies and tactics to increase the effectiveness of their cyber attacks.

 The demand for businesses to employ enterprise security infrastructure to combat cyber criminals has never been more evident.

 In this article, we provide you with a complete guide to enterprise security and what best practices should be kept in mind to keep yourself and your network protected.

 What is enterprise security?

-Enterprise security is the responsibility of organizations and their IT security teams to use the best technology, processes, tactics, and security mechanisms to act as a preventative measure against online threats.
+Enterprise security in organizations involves their IT security teams using the best technology, processes, tactics, and security mechanisms to act as a preventative measure against online threats.

 When attackers target an enterprise, its data, devices, and digital assets containing sensitive information come under siege for exploitation.
-Fighting this requires businesses to carefully protect data as it moves across the company network by placing suitable legal structures.
+To fight these exploits, businesses need to carefully protect data as it moves across the company network by placing suitable legal structures.

 Another good practice is enforcing strict company-wide policies that ensure that all employees and stakeholders maintain adequate security postures to secure the company network infrastructure.

 Proper enterprise security practices will help prevent unauthorized infiltration, exploitation, and utilization of company networks.

 Some enterprises fail to realize that attacks can occur through overlooked areas such as employee email and other communication channels.